 Add Script to the node

-Here’s how to add the script to the node
+Here’s how to add the script to node

 We will name our script “player_character” and hit the create button.